opral/monorepo/examples/next-js/README.md

 ### 3. Adjust the build script

-The SDK runs as background process during development to constantly fetch updated translations from the dashboard.
+The SDK (typesafe-i18n & the inlang typesafe importer) run as background processes during development to constantly fetch updated translations from the dashboard.
+Since they should run simultaneously to the regular development process (`npm run dev`), we install helper package [npm-run-all](https://www.npmjs.com/package/npm-run-all).
+And adjust the dev script in the `package.json` to run the regular dev script, the SDK and the importer in parallel.

+1. `npm install npm-run-all --save-dev`
+2. Adjust the `dev` script in `package.json` to

+and generate corresponding types.